harrigan/dotimeout-rails/README.md

 ## Instructions

 Add the following to your Gemfile:

 `gem "dotimeout-rails"`

-Then add the following to your application.js manifest:
+Then add the following to your application.js:

 `//= require dotimeout`

 Don't forget to run `bundle update` after upgrading to the latest gem version to ensure it's used by your Rails app.